Phil Martelly Owner

 Shawn Garrity Owner

-Shawn's musical journey began at age eleven when his dad handed him a guitar and taught him a few chords.
+Shawn's musical journey began at age 11 when his dad handed him a guitar and taught him a few chords.
 As he grew, so did his love for music.
-At fifteen, he joined a band, began writing music and playing original and cover songs at clubs and venues throughout New England.
+At 15, he joined a band, began writing music and playing original and cover songs at clubs and venues throughout New England.
 He studied jazz and classical music at Western Connecticut State University and earned a B.A. in Music Industry from the University of New Haven.
 After college Shawn formed several bands which eventually resulted in the formation of his current band, VulGarrity.
 The band has completed three nationwide tours, signed an artist development deal with MySpace Records and won first place in 95.5 WBRU's 2011 Rock Hunt.
 Shawn has shared the stage with The Prodigals, Ra, Robert DeLong, The Heavy, Ra Ra Riot and Electric Six.
 Shawn continues to record music and tour with his sister and VulGarrity bandmate Tracy.
 With the use of loop pedals, the two play guitar, bass, drums and keys simultaneously while singing, often switching instruments during their shows, creating a unique live music experience.
 While Shawn enjoys listening to and playing a wide variety of music, he is most inspired by all things rock.

-Stephen Kennedy Guitar Teacher, Bass Guitar Teacher, Piano Teacher
+Mike Woods Guitar Teacher, Bass Guitar Teacher